 Substantially all full-time System employees earn annual leave from eight to twenty-one hours per month depending upon the respective employee's years of State employment.
 State law permits employees to carry accrued leave forward from one fiscal year to another fiscal year with a maximum number of hours up to 532 for those employees with 35 or more years of State service.
 Eligible part-time employees' annual leave accrual rate and maximum carryover are proportional to the number of hours appointed to work.
 Employees with at least six months of continuous State service who terminate their employment are entitled to payment for all accumulated annual leave.
 Both an expense and a liability are recorded as the benefits accrue to employees.
-Sick leave, the accumulation of which is unlimited, is earned at the rate of eight hours per month and is paid only when an employee is off due to personal or family illness or to the estate of an employee's accumulated sick leave or 336 hours, whichever is less.
+Sick leave, the accumulation of which is unlimited, is earned at the rate of eight hours per month and is paid only when an employee is off due to personal or family illness or to the estate of an employee in the event of his/her death.
+The maximum sick leave that may be paid to an employee's estate is one-half of the employee's accumulated sick leave or 336 hours, whichever is less.
 The System's policy is to recognize the cost of sick leave when paid, and the liability is not shown in the consolidated financial statements since experience indicates the expense for sick leave to be minimal.
 Eligible part-time employees' sick leave accrual rate is proportional to the number of hours appointed to work.
 This obligation is usually paid from the same funding source(s) as the employee's salary or wage compensation.